dBerriff/audio-replay/README.md

 **settings.py**: script.
 Settings for play_audio.py

-**command_handler_as.py**: script. asyncio version of command handler for DFPlayer Mini. controller_as.py will call this module but it is not yet complete.
+**command_handler_as.py**: script. asyncio version of command handler for DFPlayer Mini (DF1201S chip). controller_as.py will call this module but it is not yet complete.